jbkly/Data-Structures-Algorithms/README.md

 # Data Structures & Algorithms

-Data structures and algorithms in JavaScript.
+Data structures and algorithms in JavaScript, for learning and practice 📚.

-`yarn test` or `npm t` to run Jest tests.
+Use `yarn test` or `npm t` to run Jest tests.

 ## Contents